mpwsh/smol-kv/readme.md

 ## Configuration

-Set the following env vars to configure the server (optional)
+You can use the following env vars to configure the server (optional)

 ```bash
 PORT=5050